-But everybody said there had never been a lovelier bride. and her "Some-thing borrewed and something blue" came, for luck, from Peggy's own hand.
-There was nothing wrong, nand.
-There was nothing wrong,
+But everybody said there had never been a lovelier bride, and her "Some-thing borrowed and something blue" came, for luck, from Peggy There was nothing wrong, nothing at all.

 And anyway, how could Danny think of anything being wrong when he was bringing his own bride to his own home?
 He would not have be-lieved he could be so happy, that night as he sat in front of the little brick fireplace in the living room, if it were not actually true.
-Looking it were not actually true.
 Looking around, he could see all the things they had bought together, could touch the shiny new andirons, smell the wedding flowers in vases all over the place.

-UPSTAIRS, he could hear Sally's footsteps-the strange, soft, uneven footsteps-the strange, son, un-even footsteps that were so peculiarly Sally's.
+PSTAIRS, he could hear Sally's footsteps-the strange, soft, uneven footsteps that were so peculiarly Sally's.
 Soon he would go up-but meantime, he felt a peculiar sensation of shyness.
-It was wonderful, but a of shyness.
-It was wonderful, but a little frightening, to think that Sally -so sweet, so slim and defenseless- had put herself and her happiness into his is hands, trustingly, completely.
+It was wonderful, but a little frightening, to think that Sally-so sweet, so slim and defenseless-had put herself and her happiness into his hands, trustingly, completely.
 He was leaning forward, looking into the fire, when she came softly down the stairs.
 He didn't hear her, didn't hear her open the hall door, inch by inch, creep out, and shut it gently behind her.

-When the house was silent he went upstairs, turning out the lights, and, a smile on his lips, opened the door of little blue bedroom where they the had hung the curtains only two days ago.
-But the room was empty.
-On the night table, a square white envelope was propped against the lamp.
+When the house was silent he went upstairs, turning out the lights, and, a smile on his lips, opened the door of the little blue bedroom where they had hung the curtains only two days ago.
+But the room was empty. the night table, a square white envelope was propped against the lamp.